spyking-circus/spyking-circus/docs_sphinx/GUI/sorting.rst

 .. warning::

-    There is currently no ``Undo'' button in the MATLAB_ GUI.
+    There is currently no ``Undo`` button in the MATLAB_ GUI.
 So please consider saving regularly your sorting session, or please consider using phy_

 Merging two templates